ORickL/Yumen-data-analysis-2/README.md

 TO-DO's:
 - Make all the data visualisations more visually appealing.
 X
 - Remove start/end times and user from dataprocessor.py, The correct data should be pulled using correct SQL queries and can then be input into these scripts.
+Reasoning behind this: You want to pull a specific portion of the SQL database and do something with that.
+Instead of pulling everything and then selecting the start and end time after that.